School's Out - An Update on Managing the Impact of COVID-19 on Workplaces

 We have summarized below our thoughts on critical employment questions our clients have been asking us.
 We have also included a quick reference list of key contacts and information sources.
-We have also recently delivered a cross-departmental Webinar regarding COVID-19 - please find a link to the recording here.
+We have also recently delivered a cross-departmental Webinar regarding COVID-19.

 We recognize that change is happening in real-time.
 Accordingly, our National Labour & Employment Group is available to assist clients on a 24/7 basis.
 If you need assistance, please reach out to any member of our team whenever you need to.

 Can an employer restrict employees from travelling or ask them where they are going?